-VIDEO: Watch Yellowstone Wolf Pack "Herd" Grizzly Into Tree-line
+VIDEO: Watch This Yellowstone Wolf Pack "Herd" A Grizzly

 A truly exceptional piece of footage is making the rounds on the internet that might just be one of the most exceptional pieces of Yellowstone footage we've ever seen.
 It shows an encounter between wolves and a grizzly bear, rare enough on its own (although growing more frequent since the reintroduction of wolves to the Park), but it happens to show complex wolf pack behavior, not just an attack.